tomagent/tomagent/README.md

 - 👋 Hi, I’m @tomagent
 - 👀 I’m interested in entrepreneurship
 - 🌱 I’m currently learning to code :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software projects
-- 📫 How to reach me ...
+- 📫 How to reach me @thom.official.08

 <!---
 tomagent/tomagent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.